Requirements for the Major and Minor in Political Science (POL)

 D. Upper-Division Writing Requirement

 Political science majors must enroll in the 0-credit POL 459 course to meet the Stony Brook Curriculum’s WRTD learning objective.
-They can choose to have their writing evaluated in one of two methods:
+They may choose to have their writing evaluated in one of two methods:

 Method I: Students may submit to the department’s director of undergraduate studies a portfolio of papers written for upper-division courses in political science or related disciplines at Stony Brook, totaling 15 pages.
 The copies of the papers should be those that include the grade and summary comments by the instructor.
 Submit the portfolio along with the form available at the main office and filled out by the student.
 The director of undergraduate studies will evaluate the portfolio and inform the student of the evaluation.
 If the writing quality is judged unsatisfactory, the student should consult with the director of undergraduate studies about further steps.